In My Kitchen: What Odacité Founder Valerie Always Keeps On Hand

 Selection of nuts for nut milk : I try to alternate every week between brazil nuts, almonds, sesame, hemp and pumpkin.

 Fleur de sel: I know salt is not the healthiest food, but not all salts are created equals.
 Fleur de sel is the delicate crust on the surface of seawater as it evaporates.
-Super rich in minerals, to meet tastes like the ocean :-)
+Super rich in minerals, to me it tastes like the ocean :-)

 Recipe Tip: Try chickpea salad: one can chickpeas, 1 tbsp apple cider vinegar, 2 tbsp cumin, salt and olive oil to taste.
 For quick tofu scramble: scramble tofu and saute in coconut oil with Garam masala.